Elena' s AI Blog

 Introduction

-However, the possibility of hallucination in RAG systems should not be underestimated, see Hallucination-Free?
-Assessing the Reliability of Leading AI Legal Research Tools.
-The AI legal research tools like Lexis+ AI and Westlaw sometimes provide misleading or false information in response to queries 3
+However, the possibility of hallucination in RAG systems should not be underestimated.
+Recent studies, such as Hallucination-Free?
+Assessing the Reliability of Leading AI Legal Research Tools, have shown that even sophisticated RAG pipelines in legal tools can sometimes provide misleading information if the retrieval step fails or the prompt is misinterpreted.

 What is Retrieval-Augmented Generation?